Signs & Pavement Markings

 Prerequisites:

-• IMSA Work Zone Temporary Traffic Control Technician or IMSA approved Work Zone equivalent
+• Current IMSA Work Zone Temporary Traffic Control Technician or IMSA approved Work Zone equivalent

 IMSA Signs & Pavement Markings Technician II